congthinh2132/Analyze_and_Predict_the_price_of_used_laptop/README.md

-# Analyze and Predict the price of used laptop

-## Used Laptop Price Prediction Project
+# [PYTHON] Explore Used Laptop Price Data Collected from an E-commerce Website

-This project explores the factors influencing used laptop prices on a commercial marketplace.
+## Introduction:
+This project contains data i was crawled from the website neweeg, thats one of the most famous e-commerce website selling the used laptop.
+I will explore using Python on google colab.

+## II.
+Requirement
+* Jupiter Notebook: Google Colab
+* Programming Language: Python
+* Data Manipulation & Analysis: Pandas, NumPy
+* Machine Learning: Scikit-learn
+* Data Visualization: Matplotlib

 ### Objective